Manufacturer Rep Commission Statements to Excel

 Batch processing matters because the close happens across the whole line card.
 A rep agency with many PDF or image statements can process a large monthly pile in one extraction session; the product supports batches up to 6,000 files.
 The resulting spreadsheet is still a draft ledger, not a posted accounting file, but it removes the most error-prone part of the work: re-keying statement lines from different principal formats.

 Already-structured Excel exports should be normalized beside the extracted rows, not described as an extraction target.
 If a principal sends a usable spreadsheet, copy or transform those rows into the same ledger schema.
-If a large principal supplies EDI or an export from a specialist portal, keep that as a separate source process unless the agency has its own import path.
+If a large principal supplies EDI or an export from a specialist portal — for example, a PDF generated by an SAP S/4HANA external commission settlement document on the principal's side — keep that as a separate source process unless the agency has its own import path.
 Invoice Data Extraction is the document-to-spreadsheet layer for PDF and image financial documents; it does not directly post to QuickBooks, ingest EDI, process Excel exports as an integration, or automatically reconcile 1099-NEC totals.

 Reconcile by Principal, Invoice, Payment Date, and QuickBooks Class